k0raph/MugShotter/README.md

 # MugShotter
 Super small mobile android app I made to practice kotlin.

-This app allows you to secretely capture images with your selfie camera.
+This app allows you to secretly capture images with your selfie camera.

 Context: A game people used to play in secondary school, was to call a friends name and as they turned around you would quickly snap their picture